Swastika: German occultism and pan-German nationalism

 List's 1908 book Die Rita der Ario-Germanen (lit.
-The Rite of the Ario-Germans) had chapter headings with triskelions, swastikas, and other symbols attached.
+The Rite of the Ario-Germans) featured chapter headings with triskelions, swastikas, and other symbols.
 The work laid out his belief in an ancient priestly Armanenschaft of Wotanist initiates and identified the "Ario-Germans" as a "race" identical with Helena Blavatsky's theosophical fifth "root race".
 List's 1910 Die Religion der Ario-Germanen (lit.
 The Religion of the Ario-Germans) discussed Yuga cycles and the Kali Yuga, proposing a mathematical relationship with the Grímnismál of the Edda.
 His Die Bilderschrift der Ario-Germanen (lit.
 The Picture-Writing of the Ario-Germans) of the same year connected Blavatsky's Hindu-inspired cosmic cycles (kalpas) with the realms of Muspelheim (Muspilheim), Asgard, Vanaheimr (Wanenheim), and Midgard, each with a corresponding symbol.
 Blavatsky's first Astral and second Hyperborean races List connected with the descendants of Ymir and Orgelmir, her third Lemurian race was his race of Thrudgelmir, her fourth Atlantean race his descendants of Bergelmir, and Blavatsky's fifth root race List identified as the "Ario-Germans".
 According to Goodrick-Clarke, List again argued that the clockwise swastika was a holy symbol of the "Ario-Germans":

-A series of anti-clockwise triskelions and swastikas and inverted triangles symbolized stages of cosmic evolution in the downsweep of the cycle (i.e. the evolution from unity to multiplicity), while their clockwise and upright counterparts connoted the return path to the godhead.
+A series of anti-clockwise triskelions and swastikas and inverted triangles symbolized stages of cosmic evolution in the downsweep of the cycle (i.e., the evolution from unity to multiplicity), while their clockwise and upright counterparts connoted the return path to the godhead.
 The skewed super-imposition of these 'falling' and 'rising' sigils created complex sigils like the hexagram and the Maltese Cross.
 List asserted that these latter symbols were utterly sacred, because they embraced the two antithetical forces of all creation: as the representative symbols of the zenith of multiplicity at the outermost limit of the cycle, they denoted the Ario-German god-man, the highest form of life ever to evolve in the universe.

 List's 1914 Die Ursprache der Ario-Germanen (lit.
 The Proto-Language of the Ario-Germans) adopted the geological ideas of theosophist William Scott-Elliot and claimed that fragments of Atlantis remained part of Europe, pointing to rocking stones in Lower Austria and European megaliths as evidence.
 From Jörg Lanz von Liebenfels, List took on occult ideas about the Aryan homeland Arktogäa (a lost polar continent), and struggle the Ario-German master races and the non-Aryan slave races, and the Knights Templar.
 List believed that the Templars had been adepts of "Armanism" during the Middle Ages' Christian ascendancy, and that they had been suppressed for worshipping the Maltese cross that List believed to be derived from a superimposed clockwise and counter-clockwise swastika and which he identified with Baphomet.
 Members of the inner circle of the Guido von List Society, the Hoher Armanen-Orden (HAO), expressed their membership of the occult priesthood with swastikas.
 Heinrich Winter, Friedrich Oskar Wannieck, and Georg Hauerstein senior's first wife all had their graves decorated with swastikas.